RedArtichoke/TheSpaceBetween/README.md

 ## 🧬 Overview

 **The Space Between** is a psychological horror game that reacts to your *real* heartbeat.
 Built in Unity over the course of 8 months by a team of 6, this immersive experience blends biometric input with atmospheric storytelling to test your nerves in every step.
+(Using Arduinio custom built device)

 * 🎮 **Engine**: Unity
-* 🧠 **Language**: C#
+* 🧠 **Language**: C#, Arduino
 * ⏱️ **Development Time**: 8 months
 * 👥 **Team Size**: 6